brooksminer/pulse-ox-correction/README.md

 # Data Access
 The data is publically available from [PhysioNet](https://physionet.org/).
-We have not provided the data here because accessing the data requires completion of CITI training modules.
-You can find information about this at the bottom of the data access page: [PhysioNet pulse oximetry correction dataset](https://physionet.org/content/mit-critical-datathon-2023/1.0.0/).
+We have not provided the data here because accessing the data requires completion of online CITI training modules.
+You can find information about completing training and then accessing the data at the bottom of the data access page: [PhysioNet pulse oximetry correction dataset](https://physionet.org/content/mit-critical-datathon-2023/1.0.0/).

 # Applying the Classifier
 We've deployed a [web app](https://huggingface.co/spaces/zonova/pulse_ox) showcasing a minimal feature version of our model.